By Alex Morgan 1 min read

 Understanding the Small Blind Position

 The small blind is one of the two forced bets in a standard poker game, typically found in Texas Hold'em and Omaha.
-When you are in the small blind, you are the first to act post-flop and the second to act pre-flop, following the big blind.
+When you are in the small blind, you are the first to act Post-Flop and the second to act pre-flop, following the big blind.
 This positional disadvantage is paired with the fact that you have already committed chips into the pot without seeing your cards, which influences your strategic choices.

 Playing from the small blind requires a delicate balance between defending your initial investment and avoiding unnecessary losses.
 It is essential to recognize the specific dynamics and adjust your range, sizing, and overall approach accordingly.